mike-lischke/antlr4ng/ReadMe.md

 The example file is a copy of the largest test file in [this repository](https://github.com/antlr/grammars-v4/tree/master/sql/mysql/Positive-Technologies/examples), and is known to be very slow to parse with other MySQL grammars.
 The one used here, however, is fast.

 ## Release Notes

+### 2.0.6

+- Optimizations in HashMap and HashSet (from Peter van Gulik).
+This can have dramatic speed improvements, depending on the grammar.
+In the unit tests this shows mostly by a faster cold start.
+- Added CommonJS builds back.
+Especially when running unit tests using Node.js a CommonJS variant is simpler to handle.
+- Added clearDFA() methods in the simulators.

 ### 2.0.5